msmock/poc-microservices/README.md

 You can access the following services at given location:
 * Discovery Server - http://localhost:8761
 * Config Server - http://localhost:8888
-* Services - random port, check Eureka Dashboard
+* Services - random port, check Eureka discovery dashboard
 * AngularJS frontend (API Gateway) - http://localhost:8080

 To tell the Config Server to use your local Git repository use `native` Spring profile and set the